pataprogramming/tones/curriculum/01-piano-chords.md

 ### What to look at

-The github repository for Overtone, at https://github.com/overtone/overtone, is a great source of examples for how to make music with its library.
-These two are helpful for figuring out how to make piano sounds.
+The GitHub repository for Overtone, at https://github.com/overtone/overtone, is a great source of examples for how to make music with this library.
+Here are two helpful starting points for figuring out how to make it sound like a piano:

 * https://github.com/overtone/overtone/blob/master/src/overtone/examples/getting_started/pragpub-article.clj
 * https://github.com/overtone/overtone/blob/master/src/overtone/examples/workshops/resonate2013/ex01_phrasestudy.clj